Guatemalan Peace Process (1994–1996): Document structure

 The third section recognizes the support and role of entities such as the ASC, the United Nations, and the countries part of the Group of Friends to the Guatemalan Peace Process.

 Lastly, the fourth section establishes the validity of the Firm and Lasting Peace document as soon as it is signed and states that the document's means and goals would be widely announced, especially through official education programs.

 The agreement was then signed by representatives of the government of Guatemala, the URNG, and the United Nations.
+Representatives included Raquel Zelaya.

 Public response

 The signing of a final peace agreement was greatly expected by the Guatemalan population.
 Thousands of people attended this signing ceremony, which was held in front of the National Palace and projected on large screens in the main square.
 The accords were well anticipated and agreed upon by Guatemalans, as the population was eager for an end to the thirty-six years of war.
 However, there was hesitation due to expected failure in the implementation of the accords.
 A poll conducted by Prensa Libre, a national newspaper, showed that 78% of respondents agreed with the accords but only 38% believed these peace negotiations "would be respected".

 Although the leading leftist group, URNG, signed the final peace accords with the government of Guatemala, not all smaller branches fighting under the URNG were satisfied with the agreements.
 The Organization of People in Arms (ORPA) stated that they did not agree completely with the accords signed by the URNG on December 29, 1996.
 As a demonstration of this disagreement, they refused to attend a reconciliation ceremony in Quetzaltenango, Guatemala.
 However, this did not impede the end of the war in the country.